Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

 Table~\ref{tab:cputime} compares in more details the CPU time needed using the parallelized code PICLas, already heavily optimized for DSMC.
 The time required by ED-DVM is so short that most of the cost comes from the code initialization and the influence of the velocity grid size is negligible.
 Besides, as the acceptable level of noise in the DSMC results is a rather arbitrary choice, the number of simulation particles was here fixed so as to resolve the mean free path in the dense case.
 The times displayed for DSMC are therefore obtained using only 300 particles per cell in the left part of the domain (the noise-free DSMC simulations used for validation lasted about 8 hours in the dense case).
 This however resulted in a stochastical noise level leading to an error on the macroscopic variables of around 10\%.
+This clear advantage of the discrete velocity method over DSMC on this case would nonetheless disappear with increasing Knudsen number, Mach number or dimensionality, as an accurate deterministic discretization of the velocity space would become more complex.